anoop0567/clean-code-javascript/README.md

 syntax.
 The problem with manually type-checking normal JavaScript is that doing it well requires so much extra verbiage that the faux "type-safety" you get doesn't make up for the lost readability.
-Keep your JavaScript clean, write good tests, and have good code reviews.
+Keep your JavaScript clean, write अच्छा कोड tests, and have अच्छा कोड code reviews.
 Otherwise, do all of that but with TypeScript (which, like I said, is a great alternative!).

-**Bad:**
+**खराब कोड:**

 ```javascript
 function combine(val1, val2) {